wp-plugins/wp-auctions/readme.txt

 Contributors: Owen Cutajar & Hyder Jaffari
 Donate link: http://www.wpauctions.com
-Tags: auctions, auction, e-commerce, money, eshop, buy it now plugin Requires at least: 3.0
+Tags: auctions, auction, e-commerce, money, eshop, buy it now plugin Requires at least: 3.2
-Tested up to: 3.5
+Tested up to: 3.6.1
 Stable tag: /trunk/

 WP Auctions is a revolutionary plugin which allows you to host auctions on your blog or website and to sell anything, completely fee free!

 == Description ==

-WP Auctions is a revolutionary plugin which allows you to host auctions on your blog or website and to sell anything, completely fee free!
-It uses an attractive AJAX powered popup for optimum user experience and lets you run personal auctions on your site.
+WP Auctions is a revolutionary plugin which allows you to host auctions on your WordPress powered blog or website completely fee free!
+Show your auctions in an attractive AJAX powered popup for optimum user experience.

-You no longer need to worry about listing fees, seller fees, final value fees, gallery fees or any other type of fee for anything you want to sell online from this day on!
+Stop paying listing fees, seller fees, final value fees, gallery fees or any other type of fee for your auctions on other 3rd party sites.
+Run your own auctions and sell to your site visitors!

-Installation and activation takes less than 30 seconds and you could be hosting your first auction on your WordPress blog or website in under 2 minutes.
+Installation and activation takes less than 30 seconds and you could be hosting your first auction on your website in under 2 minutes.

 **Features include:**